GreenCar51/MultiDatabaseSystem/README.md

 Please supply a Template Customer database.
 Additionally, Please create a DatabaseDestination which has same exact schema/tables as Template database.
 It can be a empty shell db.
 I created ReportingDB.
 One can use publish profile or schema compare, etc to generate the empty shell Reportingdb.
-Please edit the variables before running.
+You can edit the variables before running.

 declare @DatabaseTemplate nvarchar(max) = 'CustomerTemplate'
 declare @DatabaseDestination nvarchar(max) = 'ReportingDb'